TALK TO SALES

 Onboarding is a way to set your new hires up for success by providing them with all the information and resources they need to do their jobs effectively.
 However, some organizations fall short of this goal.

-Your hiring process and onboarding process should help new hires to feel welcome and prepared.
+To avoid a high new hire turnover rate, your hiring process and onboarding process should help new hires feel welcomed and prepared.
 Introduce your new employees to their co-workers and show them around.
 Answer any questions they may have, and inform them of any employee perks or benefits.

 Feeling disrespected or unappreciated at work

-You can show your employees that you value them by celebrating their successes and efforts year-round.
+MetLife's 22nd Annual U.S. Employee Benefit Trends Study5 found that employees who feel cared for by their employers are 60% more likely to stay at their organization.
+You can show your employees you value them by celebrating their successes and efforts year-round.
 This could be through compliments and words of encouragement or employee recognition programs.

 Employee happiness is a major indicator of job satisfaction.
 Investing in your employees’ happiness and making them feel valued can help you keep them engaged and productive, reducing employee turnover.